halildurmus/dartwinrt/tool/README.md

-This folder contains utilities to help with developing the dartwinrt package.
+This folder contains utilities to help with developing the `dartwinrt`.

 # Code-generation tools